 There will be room in the stands to watch athletes compete.
 Please do not take up any room you do not need.
 For the safety of the athletes, no flash photography will be allowed.
 Special Olympics North Carolina souvenirs and limited concessions will be on sale at the venue all day Saturday.
 There is plenty of parking at the venue.
 Overflow parking is available on the road.
 Please do not park at the building across the street as your car will be towed.

-Opening Ceremonies are held on Friday, June 2nd at NC State University’s newly renovated Reynolds Coliseum at 7:30 pm.
-View the Opening Ceremonies program.
+Opening Ceremony is held on Friday, June 1st at NC State University’s newly renovated Reynolds Coliseum at 7:30 pm.

-Fans are welcome and encouraged to attend Opening Ceremonies.
+Fans are welcome and encouraged to attend Opening Ceremony.
 Doors will open for spectators at 6:30 pm.
 Parking will be available in Coliseum Deck which can be reached from Pullen Road.

 Powerlifting location: NCSU Witherspoon Student Center Cinema at 2810 Cates Avenue in Raleigh, NC.